 The interaction between the physical design and business management of equine and cattle enterprises.
 Principles of equine and cattle facility design and maintenance with particular emphasis on the application of skills related to managing an equine and cattle facility.
-Enrollment in this course is contingent upon acceptance to the bachelor's degree program.

 AGRICULTURE-PLANT SCIENCE